The Wapping Project is delighted to announce a new home in Berlin which is to be the location for its first residency programme.

 A short list of 14 for the THIRD RESIDENCY will be achieved by the 2 MAY 2016.
 The short list will be notified and also announced on the website and further material will be requested, where necessary, and need to be delivered by the 9 MAY 2016.

 The Award will be decided on the 17 May 2016 and the winner advised the following day.

-The curatorial team of The Wapping Project - Berlin is pleased to announce the shortlist for its third residency - Summer 2016:
+The Wapping Project - Berlin is delighted to announce that its third residency has been awarded to: